Amazon completed a 20-for-1 stock split on May 27, 2022.

 For additional details, select a driver above or select a division from the interactive Trefis split for Amazon at the top of the page.

-Amazon is an online retailer which sells electronics, books, retail consumer goods, music, games, apparel and other merchandise to consumers in the U.S., Canada, the United Kingdom, Germany, Brazil, France, China, Japan, India Mexico, Netherlands, Italy and other countries.
-The company also provides web services such as cloud computing and online storage to web sites and web developers.
+Amazon is an online retailer which sells electronics, books, retail consumer goods, music, games, apparel, and other merchandise to consumers in the U.S., Canada, the United Kingdom, Germany, Brazil, France, China, Japan, India Mexico, Netherlands, Italy, and other countries.
+The company also provides web services such as cloud computing and online storage to websites and web developers.

 The growth in Amazon's Web Services has become a critical factor driving the company's expansion globally.
 Several companies continued to adopt these services in recent years.
-Besides helping big businesses, the company’s cost efficient web services are also useful for young start-ups that may have cash restrictions.
+Besides helping big businesses, the company’s cost-efficient web services are also useful for young start-ups that may have cash restrictions.

-The growth in the AWS segment has been massive - the annual growth in AWS revenues came in at 70% in 2015, 55% in 2016, 43% in 2017, 46% in 2018 and 37% in 2019.
+The growth in the AWS segment has been massive - the annual growth in AWS revenues came in at 70% in 2015, 55% in 2016, 43% in 2017, 46% in 2018, and 37% in 2019.
 Apart from this, the company also showed strong profitability in the cloud-services business as margins have improved in this segment in successive years.

-Amazon is making significant investments to expand its presence in regions such as China, India, Italy and Spain.
+Amazon is making significant investments to expand its presence in regions such as China, India, Italy, and Spain.
 While these investments will enhance revenue growth, however, this strategy could also raise margin pressure.
-Amazon will invest a couple of billion dollars on its Indian operations, but since the country’s e-commerce market is highly competitive, we believe it will be difficult for Amazon to attain profitability in the region for at least a couple of years.
+Amazon will invest a couple of billion dollars in its Indian operations, but since the country’s e-commerce market is highly competitive, we believe it will be difficult for Amazon to attain profitability in the region for at least a couple of years.